GoogleCloudPlatform/podcast/site/content/post/episode-52-gde-summit/index.md

 FRANCESC: I remember that.
 I reviewed it.

 KRISHNAN: Oh yeah.
 You did.
 Thank you.
-So I wrote the first book on the Google Cloud Platform.
-It was called "Building Your Next Big Thing on Google Cloud Platform."
+So I wrote the first book on the Google Cloud.
+It was called "Building Your Next Big Thing on Google Cloud."
 That's very, very passionate to me.
 That's because I got so much support from Googlers like yourself, and also the other product managers, who reviewed each and every chapter of the book.
 And I believe till today that is the only comprehensive book that has been written.

 I am looking forward to have some time to actually rewrite the book, but probably in a different form, not as an entire book.
-Because the pace at which the Google Cloud Platform universe is expanding, there is no way I can write one book cover to cover.
+Because the pace at which the Google Cloud universe is expanding, there is no way I can write one book cover to cover.
 And it's just going to be a Bible very soon, right?
 That's the way it's going to go.

 FRANCESC: Yeah.
 By the time you finish the book, also, we have released plenty of products.